swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 ### Customizing the behavior when a service returns or throws

-By default the ``ServiceGroup`` cancels the whole group, if one service returns or throws.
-However, in some scenarios this is unexpected, e.g., when the ``ServiceGroup`` is used in a CLI to orchestrate some services while a command is handled.
-To customize the behavior you set the ``ServiceGroupConfiguration/ServiceConfiguration/successTerminationBehavior`` and ``ServiceGroupConfiguration/ServiceConfiguration/failureTerminationBehavior``.
+By default, the ``ServiceGroup`` cancels the whole group if one service returns or throws.
+However, in some scenarios, this is unexpected, e.g., when the ``ServiceGroup`` is used in a CLI to orchestrate some services while a command is handled.
+To customize the behavior, you set the ``ServiceGroupConfiguration/ServiceConfiguration/successTerminationBehavior`` and ``ServiceGroupConfiguration/ServiceConfiguration/failureTerminationBehavior``.